grace-ac/grace-ac.github.io/_posts/2023-07-21-MUSP-start-day.md

 For the Pycno, we do what we always do, which is put the needle in at the armpit, angled toward the central disc cavity.
 ![img](../notebook-images/2023-07-21/IMG_4064.JPG)

 The CF was placed in a labeled microfuge tube (PSC ###), where each tube number is unique, and we put in our sample log what animal it is associated with, and what time the CF was collected.
-Melanie spun the CF down, removed the supernatant, added 300ul of shield to the cells, and saved the supernatant.
+Melanie spun the CF down, removed the supernatant, added 300ul of shield to the cells, and saved the supernatant (PSCS ###).
 She marked down the time that the samples were placed in the -80C.

 A side note: Alyssa and I sampled the bins at the back (Table 2, bins 1-8) together as she finished the ones in the front (Table 4, bins 9-16) before I finished.
 We were each sampling a bin, I was doing bin 7 and she was doing bin 6.
 The lids ended up getting mixed up when we finished such that the stars in bin 6 got put in bin's 7 spot and the bin 7 lid, along with the water hose and the airstone, were placed in with bin 6 stars.
 We realized it quickly and I cleaned the lids, and replaced the water hoses and airstones for both bin 6 and 7.